-Here, η is the ratio of standard deviations of the reconstructed series $S_g(t)$ over the original HP cycles $S_o(t)$; ν is their percentage ratio of variance; CCgo is their correlation coefficient (also in Table 2); P_c is the mean characteristic period from time-frequency analysis; P{dc} is the decorrelation period from correlation analysis; φ is the frequency variability (in time), measured by the percentage ratio of the standard deviation of f_c to the mean value of f_c over time evolution; λ is the Liapunov exponent; its reverse (λ^{-1}) is also a measure of a time scale, which is in the same range of P{dc} for deterministic cycles; and μ is the correlation dimension for attractors.
-All the time units here are in years.
+Here, η is the ratio of standard deviations of the reconstructed series $S_g(t)$ over the original HP cycles $S_o(t)$; v, their percentage ratio of variance; CC{go} , their correlation coefficient [also in the Table II].
+P_c , is the mean characteristic period from time-frequency analysis; P{dc} , the decorrelation period from correlation analysis; φ is the frequency variability (in time) measured by the percentage ratio of the standard deviation of f_c to the mean value of f_c over time evolution; λ is the Liapunov exponent, its reverse λ^{-1} is also a measure of a time scale, which is in the same range of P{dc} for deterministic cycles. μ is the correlation dimension for attractors.
+All the time unit here is in years.

 Characteristic frequencies of deterministic cycles are found in HP detrended cycles.
-Their frequency variability, measured by the ratio of standard deviation to mean frequency, is about 25 percent over a history of 45 years.
+Their frequency variability, measured by the ratio of standard deviation to mean frequency, are about 25 percent over a history of 45 years.
 The frequency stability of business cycles in the stock market is quite remarkable.
-The bandwidth of the characteristic frequency f_c for HP cycles is just a few percent of the frequency span of white noise.
-This is strong evidence for economic color chaos, even in a noisy and changing environment.
+The bandwidth of the characteristic frequency fc for HP cycles is just a few percent of the frequency span of white noise.
+This is strong evidence of economic color chaos even in a noisy and changing environment.